hillapay/payment/README.md

             android:name="ir.hillapay.core.REGISTER_PHONE_LABEL"
             android:value="@string/phone_label" />
 ```
-> **REGISTER_PHONE_LABEL** You can change the title of the OTP phone number
+> **REGISTER_PHONE_LABEL** You can change the title of the OTP phone number.

 ```xml
       <meta-data
             android:name="ir.hillapay.core.REGISTER_CODE_LABEL"
             android:value="@string/phone_label" />
 ```
-> **REGISTER_PHONE_LABEL** You can change the title of the OTP code number
+> **REGISTER_PHONE_LABEL**  You can change the title of the OTP code number.

 ```xml
       <meta-data
             android:name="ir.hillapay.core.BACKGROUND_PHONE_NUMBER"
             android:value="@color/colorAccent5" />
 ```
 > **BACKGROUND_PHONE_NUMBER**   It is the color of all backgrounds, you can also use a photo in the background and load it from the "drawable" folder, and you can set color values in the "colors.xml" in "values" folder.
 It is visible on the BACKGROUND_PHONE_NUMBER in OTP.

 ```xml
        <meta-data